freeDSP/freeDSP.github.io/_posts/2020-05-12-freeDSP CLASSIC SMD B.md

 ---
 layout: post
-author: FreeDSP
+author: FreeDSP\
+title: freeDSP Mainboard - CLASSIC SMD B
 ---

-<h2>freeDSP CLASSIC SMD B</h2>
-<p>The freeDSP CLASSIC SMB B is the same as the &ldquo;CLASSIC&rdquo; but with surface mount devices.
+The freeDSP CLASSIC SMB B is the same as the &ldquo;CLASSIC&rdquo; but with surface mount devices.
 The device is based on Analog Devices&rsquo; ADAU1701 DSP.
 It is programmed using the freeUSBi, USBi programmer, or a 6 pin Arduino header.
 It features 2 RCA inputs and 4 RCA outputs.
-It is designed in KiCad.&nbsp;</p>
+It is designed in KiCad.&nbsp;

 <ul>
 <li>Status: Ready</li>
 <li>DSP: ADAU1701</li>